vaquerizaslab/chess/utils/README.md

 plt.savefig('example_matrix.png')
 ```

-Your example_matrix.pdf might then look similar to this:
+Your example_matrix.png might then look similar to this:

 ![Example matrix](matrix.png)